PlabonKumarsaha/SQLiteAndroid/README.md

 ## coding steps
 1. Create a Model class name CustomerModel,add the properties.Add constructor,getter and setters
-2.add a to string method for printing all the content of a class object.
+2.add a to string method in the model calss for printing all the content of a class object.

-3. create a Databsehelper class and exetend the class to SQLiteOpenHelper then implemnet the methods there will be two method - a.onCreate -first time DB is accesed b.onUpgrade - when there is any kind of change in databse.It prevents previous users app from breakig when you chnage the design of DB
+3. create a Databsehelper class and exetend the class to SQLiteOpenHelper then implemnet the methods there will be two method -
+     1.onCreate -first time DB is accesed.
+     or,
-.It will modify the scema when necessary.
+     2.onUpgrade - when there is any kind of change in databse.It prevents previous users app from breakig when you chnage the design of DB.It will modify the scema when necessary.

 4.create a constructor or DatabseHelper (context,dbName,cursorFactory and version).Then add the values in the super from constructor except for context. ex :